Computing secure key rates for quantum key distribution with untrusted devices: Results

 Our method uses the full input-output distribution to bound $H(\X{0}|E)$ directly.
 As shown in Fig.~\ref{fig:DI}, it gives results that are close to or slightly outperform the bound from Ref.~\cite{pironio}.
 Roughly speaking, our approach tends to perform well for moderate noise values, which is useful since many Bell-test implementations are currently in such noise regimes~\cite{Hensen2015,Giustina2015,Shalm2015,Rosenfeld2017,Murta2018}.
 Our results prove that for the limited-detection-efficiency scenario, better bounds on $H(\X{0}|E)$ can be obtained by considering the full distribution rather than just the CHSH value (since the CHSH-based bound~\cite{pironio} is tight).
 This suggests it may not be optimal to simply choose experimental parameters that maximize the CHSH value---maximizing a different Bell value may allow our method to yield a further improvement over the results in Fig.~\ref{fig:DI}.

-With minor modifications~\cite{SM}, our method can also bound the ``two-party entropy'' $H(\X{0}\Y{0}|E)$, which is relevant for DI randomness expansion~\cite{acin2016certified,pironio2010random,colbeckThesis,liu19,shalm19}.
-The existing approaches for this are similar to those for $H(A_0|E)$: firstly, simply noting that $H(A_0 B_0|E) \geq H(A_0|E)$ and then applying the bound from~\cite{pironio}; secondly, bounding it via $H(A_0 B_0|E) \geq -\ln \pg(A_0 B_0|E)$.
+With minor modifications (see Sec.~I of the Supplement) our method can also bound the ``two-party entropy'' $H(\X{0}\Y{0}|E)$, which is relevant for DI randomness expansion~\cite{acin2016certified,pironio2010random,colbeckThesis,liu19,shalm19}.
+The previous approaches for this were similar to those for $H(A_0|E)$: firstly, simply noting that $H(A_0 B_0|E) \geq H(A_0|E)$ and then applying the bound from~\cite{pironio}; secondly, bounding it via $H(A_0 B_0|E) \geq -\ln \pg(A_0 B_0|E)$.
 These approaches are suboptimal for similar reasons as before, though here the former is further limited by the fact that it ignores the register $B_0$.
-As shown in Fig.~\ref{fig:DIRE}, our method clearly outperforms both of these approaches, which could improve the key rates for DI randomness expansion, or very slightly improve the key rates from the DIQKD security proof in~\cite{eatqkd} (see~\cite{SM}).
+As shown in Fig.~\ref{fig:DIRE}, our method clearly outperforms both of these approaches, which could improve the key rates for DI randomness expansion.

 We also analyze a 1sDI version of the six-state protocol~\cite{ss}, where Bob's measurement device is uncharacterized.
 As mentioned earlier, the characterization of Alice's device translates to algebraic relations between the operators $\pvm{a}{x}$, which we impose as additional constraints on top of the NPA hierarchy.
 We see that in Fig.~\ref{fig:sixstate}, the resulting bound coincides with the bound for the BB84 protocol.
 This supports a conjecture~\cite{kt} that when Bob's measurements are uncharacterized, performing three measurements does not offer any advantage over performing only two measurements.